 - Algorithm failures can lead to the stock market crash as it happened on May 6, 2010.

 On the other hand, there are many followers of High-Frequency Trading.
 They make a point that it has a higher liquidity, it requires less money for the trade and has other advantages that this kind of technology may provide.

 HIGH-FREQUENCY TRADING (HFT) HAS BECOME AN INTEGRAL PART OF THE MODERN STOCK MARKET.
 ITS MEANING IS TO MAKE A DIRECT CONNECTION TO THE STOCK EXCHANGES AND USE THE HIGH PROCESSING PERFORMANCE FOR MAKING AUTOMATIC TRANSACTIONS WITHIN A FEW NANOSECONDS.
 ONLY LARGE PLAYERS SUCH AS HEDGE FUNDS, BANKS, INVESTMENT VEHICLES ARE USING THE SYSTEMS OF THIS KIND.
 THE HFT TRADERS GOT A HUGE ATTENTION IN 2010 WHEN THEY CAUSED A MARKET COLLAPSE

 The most commonly used HFT strategies are the various arbitrage and market-making ones.
 Nevertheless, more and more strategies of this kind appear every year as well as the innovative solutions that are known to a limited range of the players.
-We cannot consider the High-Frequency transactions having negative or positive effect over the market.
+We cannot consider the High-Frequency transactions having a negative or positive effect on the market.
 The critics say that the HFT traders take the profit and skim the cream off the market at the expense of the honest investors.
-On the other hand, the adherents of HFT say that it provides liquidity and cuts down the trading expenses, while ensuring safe functioning of the market.
+On the other hand, the adherents of HFT say that it provides liquidity and cuts down the trading expenses while ensuring the safe functioning of the market.